mlgordon/vpc/errors.md

 **Message**: The address prefix with this CIDR is in use.

 The CIDR for the requested address prefix conflicts with an existing address prefix.

+To view the list of address prefixes for a VPC, use the `GET /vpcs/{vpc-id}/address_prefixes` API and check that the requested CIDR address is not in use by the `cidr` field of another address prefix.
+Equivalent CLI command: `ibmcloud is vpc-address-prefix`

 ## address_prefix_in_use
 **Message**: Cannot delete an address prefix in use.